AdobeDocs/aem-forms-automated-conversion-service.en/help/using/convert-existing-forms-to-adaptive-forms.md

     <span class="preview"> This feature is under the Early Adopter Program.
 You can write to aem-forms-ea@adobe.com from your official email id to join the early adopter program and request access to the capability. </span>

-    The above conversion setting is to convert to the foundation based forms, you can also create core components based adaptive form.
+    The above conversion setting is helpful to convert PDF forms to foundation based forms.
 To convert a PDF form to a Core Components based adaptive form:

     1. Ensure you have enabled [Core Components](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/introduction) on your AEM Forms instance.
 If it is not enabled, you can [enable core components on your AEM 6.5](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/forms/adaptive-forms-core-components/enable-adaptive-forms-core-components) or [Cloud Service environment](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/forms/setup-configure-migrate/enable-adaptive-forms-core-components).
     1. Select a [core components based adaptive form template and theme](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/adaptive-forms/sample-themes-templates-form-data-models-core-components) as shown in the image below: